ECOACOUSTICS: RECORDING, CURATING AND DOCUMENTING WITH RAQUEL CASTRO, JOSEPH KAMARU (KMRU), FRANCISCO LOPEZ AND DAVID TOOP

 The course takes place at our residential centre in Aulus les Bains.
 It's two hours south of Toulouse, high in the French Pyrenees, very near the border with Spain.
 For detailed travel information, see the transport section.
 The course starts on Wednesday, June 12, 2024.
 We advise that you arrive the evening before (11/06/2024) - dinner and accommodation that night is included.
 The course runs for five days, ending on Sunday night.
 Accommodation on Sunday night is included, then we leave on Monday morning (17/06/2024).
 If you decide to take the minibus with us, you will be picked- up in Toulouse at 6pm on 11/06/2024, and will be back in Toulouse at 11am on 17/06/2024.

-You'll also have the option to stay at CAMP an additional 7 nights, following the workshop, for an additional cost of €299.
+You'll also have the option to stay at CAMP an additional 7 nights, following the workshop, for an additional cost of $0.
 Hang out, do some hiking, use our facilities, work on your projects and process the content of the workshop at your own pace.
+In 2024, just over 50% of participants stayed for the +7.
+We expect that number to increase in 2025 - don't miss out on the extra fun!
+Read more about the +7 option here.

 HOW TO BOOK